 In 2021 and early 2022 Elon University and Pew Research released two reports by Anderson and Rainie that reveal insights from a summer 2021 canvassing of experts.
 The first, “The Future of Digital Spaces and Their Role in Democracy,” released November 22, 2021, contains insights as to the forces at play, along with suggested solutions to increasingly worrisome trends.
 The second report, “Visions of the Internet in 2035,” released Feb.
 7, 2022, shares the same experts’ hopes for the “better world online” they’d like to see by 2035.

 In Elon and Pew’s 15th “future of the Internet” canvassing, conducted by Anderson and Rainie in the winter/early spring of 2022, experts were asked to imagine “The Metaverse in 2040.”
 The resulting report, released June 30, 2022, illuminates more than 600 experts’ thoughts about how extended-reality (XR) tools – AR, MR and VR – and “the metaverse” might evolve between 2022 and 2040 and what that might mean for society.
-While most expressed excitement about the potential positives for further XR and metaverse development, many said they expect that current problems will be magnified if the design and operation of much-more-immersive and deeply AI-driven platforms is led by the corporate interests that built the dominant web platforms of the 2020s.
+While most expressed excitement about the potential positives for further XR and metaverse development, many said they expect that current problems due to humans’ design and uses of digital tools will be magnified if the design and operation of much-more-immersive and deeply AI-driven platforms is led by the corporate interests that built the dominant web platforms of the 2020s.